elixir-cloud-aai/elixir-aai-guidelines/guidelines.md

 is acceptable, TES2 initiates the job.

-Should TES2 access a dataset in DRS3 to execute the task, it needs to call the DRS3 API and attach the "at4DRS" access token to the request (arrow z).
-DRS3 then validates the access token (arrows z,z) and checks that it has the scope that is needed for its API call (scope=DRS3_read).
+Should TES2 access a dataset in DRS3 to execute the task, it needs to call the DRS3 API and attach the "at4DRS" access token to the request (arrow 21).
+DRS3 then validates the access token (arrows 22-23) and checks that it has the scope that is needed for its API call (scope=DRS3_read).
 If the access token is invalid or does not contain the scope DRS3 will reject the request.
 For an expired access token a refresh process will be tried, see [section